marijnh/Eloquent-JavaScript/04_data.md

 ## Mutability

-We will get to actual programming _real_ soon now.
-First there's one more piece of theory to understand.
+We will get to actual programming soon, but first, there's one more piece of theory to understand.

 {{index mutability, "side effect", number, string, Boolean, [object, mutability]}}